checkly/docs.checklyhq.com/site/content/docs/terraform-provider/ci-cd.md

 If you are using or planning to use Terraform to manage your monitoring resources, chances are you will be using it in some sort of shared pipeline.
 This page aims to show how to get up and running with different CI/CD tools.

-{{<info>}}
-The Terraform and the Checkly Terraform provider work seamlessly with all major CI servers.
+> The Terraform and the Checkly Terraform provider work seamlessly with all major CI servers.
 Even if your tool of choice is not listed below, Terraform and the provider will very likely still integrate with it without issues.
-{{</info>}}

 ## Handling remote state